 - Recoil your fist to the start position on the same line that you threw the punch

-This is a combination that I learned while boxing at West Point.
-I am no Muhammed Ali, but this combo really is super effective, and great for your home boxing workouts or protecting yourself in your local watering hole.
+This combo really is super effective, and great for your home boxing workouts or protecting yourself in your local watering hole.

 - Throw your left jab and then recoil the punch to the start position so that your left hand is protecting your face.

 - Then take a step forward with your left foot as you unload your straight right.
-You can throw the right to your opponent’s face, or to the body.
-I was taught this combo by throwing to the body (not the head) because the next punch (left hook) goes to the head.
+You can throw them right to your opponent’s face, or to the body.
+A good combo is to throw to the body (not the head) because the next punch (left hook) goes to the head.

 - Shift all of your weight to your left foot while throwing the straight right.